 Stan Saperstein (Pennington) - will relate the story of how the American flag was developed and designed by Francis Hopkinson.
 He will portray Hopkinson in first person & talk about his life during the American Revolution. www.artisansofthevalley.com

 Township of Ocean Historical Museum (Oakhurst) - is a cultural resource that invites the residents of central NJ to discover our regional past.
-Learn why it has been voted the "Best Museum in Monmouth County" for many years by the Asbury Park Press Readers Choice Poll!
-Costumed interpreters representing different eras from our township’s rich past will demonstrate period crafts, children's toys and activities.
-Mrs. Phoebe Woolley, once a resident of our Eden Woolley House and matriarch of the Woolley Family, will regale visitors with stories of life in the 18th Century & songs from her folk harp. www.oceanmuseum.org
+Learn why it has been voted the "Best Museum in Monmouth County" for many years by the Asbury Park Press Readers’ Choice Poll!
+Costumed interpreters representing different eras from our township’s rich past will demonstrate period crafts, children's toys & activities.
+Mrs. Phoebe Woolley, once a resident of our Eden Woolley House & matriarch of the Woolley Family, will regale visitors with stories of life in the 18th Century & songs from her folk harp. www.oceanmuseum.org

-Trenton Historical Society (Trenton) - Founded in 1919, The Trenton Historical Society’s mission is the study & interpretation of Trenton’s history, preservation of its historic buildings & artifacts, & dissemination of information about NJ's capital city & its illustrious past.
-An information table with an interactive component for younger visitors will be presented as well as children's period games. www.trentonhistory.org
+Trenton Historical Society (Trenton) - The Trenton Historical Society’s mission is the study & interpretation of Trenton’s history, preservation of its historic buildings & artifacts & dissemination of information about New Jersey’s capital city and its illustrious past.
+An exhibit table will be featured. www.trentonhistory.org

 Tuckerton Seaport & Baymen's Museum (Tuckerton) - is a working maritime village that is located along the Tuckerton Creek.
 It brings the Jersey Shore's maritime traditions of the past & present to life through people, exhibits, demonstrations, tours & hands-on activities.
 A beach apparatus drill from the U.S. Lifesaving Service will be featured. www.tuckertonseaport.org

-Walt Whitman House State Historic Site (Camden) - The renowned poet and author lived in this house from 1884 until his death in 1892.
-During this period Whitman reached the summit of international recognition & acclaim as author of the pioneering free-verse book of poetry, Leaves of Grass.
+Walt Whitman House State Historic Site (Camden) – Home of the “Great Poet of Democracy”, the renowned poet & author lived in this house from 1884 until his death in 1892.
+During this period Whitman, reached the summit of international recognition & acclaim as author of the pioneering free-verse book of poetry, Leaves of Grass.
 Today the Walt Whitman House, a National Historic Landmark, provides an intimate glimpse into the life of the poet, attracting visitors from around the world.
 Whitman's original letters, personal belongings, the bed in which he died, & the death notice that was nailed to the front door have all been preserved, as well as a collection of rare nineteenth-century photographs, including the earliest known image of Whitman - an 1848 daguerreotype.
-An exhibit table with inactive display, personal interpretation & historical photographs highlighting the life & works of Walt Whitman & his life in Camden will be presented.
-Sales items and literature will also be available.
+Literature, poetry readings & historical photography will be featured. www.nj.gov/dep/parksandforests/historic/whitman/

-Washington Crossing State Park Visitor Center Museum (Titusville) - features the Swan Historical Foundation’s collection of Revolutionary War artifacts on display.
-The video, "Ten Crucial Days", will be showing throughout the day. www.njparksandforests.org
+Washington Crossing State Park Visitor Center Museum (Titusville) – The museum will be open and the Swan Historical Foundation’s collection of Revolutionary war artifacts will be on display.

-Whitesbog Preservation Trust (Browns Mills) - is 501 (c)(3) nonprofit established in 1983 and dedicated to preserving and restoring Whitesbog Village.
-Whitesbog is a turn of the century company town with roots in the cranberry and blueberry industry.
-Elizabeth Coleman White produced the very first cultivated blueberry crop here in 1916.
-A blueberry word search game and sales of blueberry & cranberry products will be featured.
-The Trust will also have someone portray Elizabeth Coleman White. www.whitesbog.org
+Whitesbog Preservation Trust (Browns Mills) - is a nonprofit organization dedicated to the restoration & interpretation of Historic Whitesbog Village.
+The Village is a turn of the century farming-company town with roots in the cranberry & blueberry industry.
+Elizabeth White cultivated the 1st blueberry here in 1916.
+The Trust will present blueberry selection games and the living history character of Elizabeth White who will meet & explain her work to the visiting public. - www.whitesbog.org

-Woodbridge Township Historic Preservation Commission (Woodbridge) - works to educate & advise public officials & the community at large about the advantages & necessity of preserving the unique, rich history of Woodbridge Township.
-A table top display with images & artifacts that interpret the township's history will be presented. www.wthpc.org
+Woodbridge Township Historic Preservation Commission (Woodbridge) – strives to increase awareness and work to preserve the rich history of Woodbridge Township.
+A visual display highlighting Woodbridge's unique history will be presented. www.wthpc.org